 David Nutt, Professor

-#4: Puts Stress On Your Organs – Every Time
+4. Alcohol Puts Stress On Your Organs – Every Time

-Chronic alcohol use not only displaces calories from needed nutrients, but also interferes with the body’s metabolism of nutrients and leads to the damage of organs.
-The brain, liver, heart, pancreas, lungs, kidneys, and every other organ and tissue system are infiltrated by alcohol within minutes after it passes into the blood stream.
+Chronic alcohol use not only displaces calories from needed nutrients but also interferes with the body’s metabolism of nutrients and leads to the damage of organs.
+The brain, liver, heart, pancreas, lungs, kidneys, and every other organ and tissue system are infiltrated by alcohol within minutes after it passes into the bloodstream.
 Here are some main consequences of alcohol consumption on two of the organs most affected:

 Brain – The brain is the organ that is most affected by alcohol.
-Three noticeable effects of alcohol injury to the brain include: memory loss, confusion, and augmentation.
-Many incorrectly believe that alcohol is a stimulant, however it is a depressant in nature and not only interferes with proper organ function, it also interferes with our mental and emotional states.
+Three noticeable effects of alcohol injury to the brain include memory loss, confusion, and augmentation.
+Many incorrectly believe that alcohol is a stimulant, however, it is a depressant in nature and not only interferes with proper organ function, it also interferes with our mental and emotional states.
 Normally those who drink during times of depression, end up spiraling into ever deeper negative states of being.
 To add to this, alcohol is neurotoxic, meaning that it kills brain cells.

 Liver – Whether you are drinking hard liquors or fancy wines, your liver needs to detoxify the alcohol every single time, regardless of the dose.
 Sure, it has an easier time handling small amounts, dispersed over time, but the unnecessary stress to detoxify is still there.
-And while a bit of alcohol here and there may seem like no big deal where your liver is concerned, today it is more of an issue than ever before as our liver has to detoxify chemicals constantly from our water, air, food, personal care products and other sources.
+And while a bit of alcohol here and there may seem like no big deal where your liver is concerned, today it is more of an issue than ever before as our liver has to detoxify chemicals constantly from our water, air, food, personal care products, and other sources.

 For a detailed understanding, one needs to read further about how the body metabolizes alcohol and its damaging effects.
-Regular, pro-longed or heavy ingestion of alcohol has also been linked with an increased risk of cancer of the oral cavity, pharynx, esophagus, larynx, stomach, colon, rectum, liver, female breast, and ovaries.
+Regular, prolonged, or heavy ingestion of alcohol has also been linked with an increased risk of cancer of the oral cavity, pharynx, esophagus, larynx, stomach, colon, rectum, liver, female breast, and ovaries.

-#3: Directly Interferes With Appetite Control in Your Brain
+3. Alcohol Directly Interferes With Appetite Control in Your Brain

 As if it wasn’t bad enough that alcohol came in itself with an abundant amount of calories, researchers have engaged in studying why people who drink also seem to eat more.
 With average drinks coming in at 200-300 calories per serving, one would think that our appetite would go down, not up.
 However, the opposite appears to be true.